17Skye17/VideoLT/README.md

 ## Data Preparation

-Please be aware that VideoLT is only for **non-commercial** use, please send us an e-mail and agree to our license, then we will send back the download links to you.
+Please be aware that VideoLT is only for **non-commercial** use, please send us an e-mail: [zhangxing18 at fudan.edu.cn](zhangxing18@fudan.edu.cn) and agree to our license, then we will send back the download links to you.
 We provide raw videos(~1.7TB) and extracted features(~900GB).

 For using extracted features, please modify `dataset/dutils.py` and set the correct path to features.